 Step 4 - apply for the Test and Trace Support Payment

 Once you have received this second email or text message with your 8 character Account ID, you can apply for the Test and Trace Support Payment.
 Receiving an NHS Test and Trace Account ID does not necessarily mean you will be eligible for the payment.
-You must request the Account ID during your self-isolation period - and must claim the payment within 14 days of your self-isolation period ending.
+You must request the Account ID during your self-isolation period - and must claim the payment within 42 days of your self-isolation period starting.

 Who isn't eligible